Ezekiel 37 – Life to Dry Bones and Unity to God’s People

 · God’s servant must have almost a foolish confidence in God’s Word.

-· God’s servant must understand that the Spirit works in process.
+· God’s servant must understand that the Spirit works in a process.

 · God’s servant must recognize that the work of the Holy Spirit is essential.